NVIDIA/aistore/docs/s3compat.md

 A reconstructed request drops the signed query parameters.
 It may also arrive directly at a storage node's public endpoint, bypassing the proxy altogether.

 Either way, the receiving node cannot distinguish it from unsigned direct access.
-When the cluster requires proxy mediation—because AuthN or intra-cluster signing is configured—the node must reject it.
+When the cluster requires proxy mediation - because AuthN or intra-cluster signing is configured - the node must reject it.
 With the feature described below disabled, such requests fail with `AccessDenied` (403) or `InvalidRequest` (400).

 The `S3-Redirect-Rebuild` cluster feature exists to support these clients anyway.
 It is a compatibility mode and an explicit security tradeoff - not an alternative signing mechanism.